How Soon Can You DNA Test A Baby After Birth?

 1. The DNA test result can be utilized for legal purposes.
 As it currently stands there has been no precedent set where a court has allowed a prenatal paternity test result to be used to determine paternity in court.

-If you would like to learn more about the DNA Paternity Testing process call 973-609-5102 for appointments today.
+If you would like to learn more about the DNA Paternity Testing process call 973-609-5102 for appointment today.

 Performing a paternity test at a hospital is not commonplace.
-From our experience, Hospitals normal contact a company like DNA Tests NJ to assist their patients with their DNA relationship testing needs.
+From our experience, Hospitals normally contact a company like DNA Tests NJ to assist their patients with their DNA relationship testing needs.

-Perform a DNA test on a newborn is simple.
-Below are some tips if you are considering to collect the DNA samples yourself.
+Performing a DNA test on a newborn is simple.
+Below are some tips if you are considering collecting DNA samples yourself.

 If you need a legal DNA paternity test.
 Please contact our office today so we can coordinate an appointment with a professional DNA sample collector.
 He or she will be responsible for collecting your sample and making sure the DNA sample collection process follows the proper chain of custody guidelines.